magicmq/pyspigot/README.md

 # PySpigot
 PySpigot is a [Spigot/Bukkit](https://www.spigotmc.org/) plugin that can load, compile, and run Python scripts.
 These scripts can make use of Java standard libraries, as well as the Bukkit/Spigot API and APIs of any other loaded plugins.

-Python uses [Jython](https://www.jython.org/), a Java implementation of Python that runs entirely on the JVM.
+PySpigot utilizes [Jython](https://www.jython.org/), a Java implementation of Python that runs entirely on the JVM.

 ## Features